 The need for emails

-Additionally, to avoid retaining important attachments, and clogging up space on your mailbox, you can with a click, save large file attachments to your cloud storage.
+Additionally, to avoid retaining important attachments, and clogging up space on your mailbox, you can with a click, save large file attachments directly to your cloud storage.

 With all that relevance of emails, it is critical that you source the best one – even if it costs a bit more than the (free) webmail services provided by Outlook (Hotmail), Gmail and Yahoo.

 This feature is especially crucial for those in the financial and legal sectors – requiring emails and its contents to be preserved for a minimum of seven years typically.
 Security is the central factor that has kept the postal service in business – well at least for now.

-• A decent sized mailbox – with archiving ability – 50GB is the new standard size (don’t get short-changed!).
+• A decent-sized mailbox – with archiving ability – 50GB is the new standard size (don’t get short-changed!).

 • Should allow you to sync emails, calendars, and contacts onto multiple devices – and it must always work!